Skip to main content

 Duplicating a List

 Duplicating a list makes a copy of the list and all sections and items.
-As part of the duplicating workflow, you can decide whether other aspects of the list will be copied or reset.
+As part of the duplicating workflow, you can decide whether other aspects of the list are copied or reset.

 To duplicate an existing list: